The White Pages: An Introduction

 People could request to have their number private and unpublished by contacting their phone company.
 The white pages only had landline numbers at that time, and was not a cell phone directory.

-Now, there are many online white pages directories that can be searched by entering the name of the person whose number you're looking for.
+Now, there are many online white pages directories that can be searched by entering a name on search engines like WhitePages.com.
 Most people no longer want to receive a physical copy of the directory as it's seen as a waste of paper.
 Phone carriers, like Verizon, have gone green, and many cities have chosen to ban the phone book.
-Only the yellow pages are still delivered regularly as these are seen as profitable by the phone companies.
-Businesses pay to be listed in the yellow pages.
+Only the Yellow Pages are still delivered regularly as these are seen as profitable by the phone companies.
+Businesses pay to be listed in the Yellow Pages.

 To make it fun we've created a game out of leaving feedback on numbers and updating our phone book listings.
 Users can earn Caller I.Q. points, unlock Smart Badges and rewards, and see where they rank among other community members!
 The more you contribute the higher your rank!